hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

 # Terraform 0.12 Examples
 This repository contains some Terraform 0.12 examples that demonstrate new HCL features and other Terraform enhancements that are being added to Terraform 0.12.
 Each sub-directory contains a separate example that can be run separately from the others by running `terraform init` followed by `terraform apply`.

+These examples have been tested with terraform 0.12 alpha-2.
+Unfortunately, the AWS provider distributed with alpha-3 is not working correctly, so please use alpha-2.

 The examples are:
 1. [First Class Expressions](./first-class-expressions)
 1. [For Expressions](./for-expressions)